phyletica/ecoevolity-experiments/README.md

 Acknowledgements
 ================

-This software benefited from funding provided to Jamie Oaks from the National Science Foundation (DBI 1308885).
+This work was made possible by funding provided to [Jamie Oaks](http://phyletica.org) from the National Science Foundation (grant numbers DBI 1308885 and DEB 1656004).

 License
 =======